Cancer Research UK logo.

 Personal Independence Payment (PIP)

 Personal Independence Payment (PIP) can help you with extra costs.
-You need to have a disability or long term physical or mental health condition to get it.
+It's for people who have a disability or long term physical or mental health condition.

 You can get PIP if you: